pheymann/paulheymann-website/_posts/2020-05-28-on-reading-comprehension-original-thoughts.md

 Skimming sets am entry bar for books to pass before we read them, but it also helps to create a mental map of their structure.
 We know in which order what content is unveiled and where the author tries to lead us.
 It creates a red string, a story line we can follow so not to get lost on the way.

-To start off we read the introduction, or abstract if it is a scientific paper and the conclusion if available.
-Afterwards, we go through each chapter by reading the heading and subheadings and apply a brief study of all figures, charts and tables.
-It is already a sign of quality, from my experience, if figures and the like have descriptions which make them self-explanatory.
+To start off we read the introduction, or abstract if it is a scientific paper, and the conclusion if available.
+Afterwards, we go through each chapter by reading the heading and subheadings and apply a brief study of all figures, charts, and tables.
+It is already a sign of quality, from my experience, if figures and the like have descriptions that make them self-explanatory.
 Making highlights or writing notes during this phase should be avoided.
 The goal is to get a first impression and an overview as fast as possible.
 In the end, we might decide not to read the book and any extra time investment is wasted.

-For a brief moment, now, let us concentrate on headings.
-Sometimes, during our studies, we will experience what can only be called *creative headings*.
+For a brief moment now, let us concentrate on headings.
+Sometimes during our studies, we will experience what can only be called *creative headings*.
 They do not convey the goal or content of a chapter, but try to be clever and artistic.
 They are more akin to headings one would find in novels.
 But they should not be used in works for knowledge acquisition.
 Creative headings do not help our understanding.
 We are not able to grasp the meaning until we read the chapter and sometimes even then the meaning might be lost on us.
 To give a concrete example, take a look at [The Black Swan](https://en.wikipedia.org/wiki/The_Black_Swan:_The_Impact_of_the_Highly_Improbable).
-Even though I enjoyed the book its headings are atrocious.
+Even though I enjoyed the book, its headings are atrocious.
 What does “*Umberto Eco’s Antilibrary, or how we seek validation*” mean?
 At the same time, experiencing unfavourable headings should make a reader realise and appreciate written works with good headings.
 To also offer an example here, an interested reader can take a look at [The Wealth of Nations](https://en.wikipedia.org/wiki/The_Wealth_of_Nations) or Benjamin Graham’s [The Intelligent Investor](https://en.wikipedia.org/wiki/The_Intelligent_Investor).

 ### Stage 2: Analysing a chapter
 When we have decided to study the book we will read through each chapter thoroughly.
 The first goal of this step is to identify and understand the author’s ideas.
 The second is to begin the compilation of a compressed representation of the book itself by using highlights and notes.

 We start by reading the content with care and without haste.
-There is nobody who is hurrying us through a written work, we can and have to invest the proper time.
+There is nobody who is hurrying us through a written work; we can and have to invest the proper time.
 Of course, there can be exceptions to that rule when we for example work through a class assignment.
 But I exclude that for now and assume an intrinsic motivation to read.

 #### Highlighting text
 Let us concentrate on the specifics of taking highlights for a moment.
 As said before, we will use highlights to build up a compressed representation of the book.
 The question is: *What should we highlight?* During the time I developed this approach five categories crystallised, which should guide the reader in his decision.
 Text should be highlighted: